Noso-Project/NIPs/NIP/nip-2.md

 This very muddled threading model is very hard to maintain and even harder to debug when a problem arises.

 At this moment, the freezing of the UI is quite noticeable when some tasks have to be performed inside the `latido` timer.
-There is also many time when the software just freezes completely, stuck in an apparent dead lock.
+There is also many times when the software just freezes completely, stuck in an apparent dead lock.

 ## Motivation